the-events-calendar/event-tickets/readme.txt

 == Changelog ==

-= [4.2.7] TBD =
+= [4.2.7] 2016-09-14 =

-* Fix - Stop logic for dealing with recurring events from impacting other post types [45008] (Originally reported by @Ryan on the support forums.
-Thanks! )
+* Fix - Stop logic for dealing with recurring events from impacting other post types (Originally reported by @Ryan on the support forums.
+Thanks!)
-* Tweak - Share "tickets unavailable" messaging across ticketing providers to prevent unnecessary duplication [65687]
+* Tweak - Share "tickets unavailable" messaging across ticketing providers to prevent unnecessary duplication
+* Tweak - Additional support for plugin extensions

 = [4.2.6] 2016-08-31 =